highfidelity/hifi-docs-grav-content/02.create-and-explore/04.entities/08.model-entities/docs.md

 To upload a model, complete the following steps:

-1. First, upload the model either to your own [asset server](../../start-working-in-your-sandbox/assignment-clients), or to a hosted content server (such as Amazon S3, Dropbox or a VPS server).
-To be accessible, all files should be in the public_html folder of the host content server (or the public folder of Dropbox).
+1. First, upload the model either to your own [asset server](../../start-working-in-your-sandbox/assignment-clients), or to a hosted content server (such as Amazon S3 or a VPS server).
+To be accessible, all files should be in the public_html folder of the host content server.
 To make it easier, set up a specific folder and upload the models and all associated textures to the folder.

 2. Get the full URL of the hosted model (for example,`http://mywebsite.com/myObject.fbx`) and copy it to the clipboard or a notepad.